Despite its small size, there are plenty of places to visit in Estonia. One of the Baltic States, Estonia is a beautiful country with a lot to see.

-You’ll also find some quirky places in Estonia too.
+You’ll also find some quirky attractions in Estonia too.
 One of which is the Museum of Soviet Vehicles, which is a big field with a range of rusting Soviet vehicles for you to check out!

 Estonia is a more interesting place than many people think.
 Far from only Tallinn being the only place worth visiting, you’ll find a range of locations to check out.

-Places to visit in Estonia
+Best Places to Visit in Estonia

 Tallinn is the place that most people will visit when they arrive in Estonia.
 The capital is an interesting city and despite its small size, there is a lot to see.

 The main highlight is the medieval part of the town.
 It’s a picturesque place with towers and an arch welcoming you in.
 You’ll find numerous restaurants and bars playing up to the medieval theme, which are worth checking out.